A line of colourful box files on a shelf.

 3. Where the member chooses to exercise their right to be accompanied to the meeting, the name and (if appropriate) matriculation number of the member who will accompany them should be notified at the same time as that of any witnesses.

 1. The normal procedure will be for the case for the appeal to be presented, and then the party responsible for the original decision may respond.
-Witnesses may be called and all parties may ask questions or raise points: the Director of Events and Services will moderate this process.
+Witnesses may be called and all parties may ask questions or raise points: the Chair of the Disciplinary Appeals Committee will moderate this process.
 When the committee is satisfied that an adequate opportunity for airing of evidence has taken place, both sides will be asked to withdraw and the committee shall consider its decision.

-2. At their discretion, the Director of Events and Services may suspend the meeting and reconvene at a later date if further evidence must be sought or other circumstances justify this.
+2. At their discretion, the Chair of the Disciplinary Appeals Committee may suspend the meeting and reconvene at a later date if further evidence must be sought or other circumstances justify this.

 1. The Disciplinary Appeals Committee may: